albincorreya/PerceptualSoundBrowser/README.md

 This project uses an abstraction of [Freesound_Max-MSP_Modules](https://github.com/albincorreya/Freesound_Max-MSP_Modules) for accessing freesound API services.
 (Download the repo add it in your Max 7 search patch for using it with other projects)

 For timbral feature extraction,this project uses the [timbral sound models](https://github.com/AudioCommons/timbral_models) developed by [Andy Pearce](https://www.surrey.ac.uk/DMM/People/andy_pearce/) as a part of [AudioCommons](http://www.audiocommons.org/) initiative.
-And, this has been done offline using an [batch extraction script](https://github.com/albincorreya/smcmasterthesis2017/blob/master/multiclass_timbralfeature_extractor.py)
+And, this has been done offline using an [batch extraction python script](https://github.com/albincorreya/smcmasterthesis2017/blob/master/multiclass_timbralfeature_extractor.py)

 ## Requirements